 The communication partner reacts to the movements on the screen.
 These comments are directly linked to where the learner is looking.
-Make sure that your comments are not distracting, but instead redirect attention to the screen and reinforce that they are controlling the interaction.
-For example, "you found the target in the corner!".
+Make sure that your comments are not distracting, but instead redirect attention to the screen and reinforce they are controlling the interaction.
+For example, "you found the target in the corner!"
+At this step, you can practice using eye gaze with large targets to communicate.
+This can be done with large paper-based symbols or on the device.